 Make time together work.
 What can you do, or where can you meet, that might work for everyone?
-Is it better to meet at the beach or home?
-Do you need all the food pre-prepared so you can give everyone more attention?
+Is it better to meet at the beach or the park, or home?
+Should you try preparing the food ahead of time so you can give everyone more relaxed attention?

 You might be able to say things like:

 “I really want to enjoy being with you, so when we come and visit we’ll rent a unit nearby rather than stay with you so we can enjoy our time together.”